 Smart Router encrypts all confidential data (such as credit card details) before sending it back to our secure vault for storage and processing.
 The vault complies with the highest-level security specified by the Payment Card Industry Data Security Standard (PCI DSS).
-See the security declaration on our main website for full details of the standards and encryption methods we use.
+See the security declaration on our main website for full details of our standards and encryption methods.

 The good news is that Smart Router is fully compliant with PSD2, SCA and 3DS2 without any extra effort from you while developing your app.